PeterConstable/PythonTutorial/(old)2_Numbers_Strings.md

 # Intro to Basic Types: Numbers and Strings

 Python has several built-in types.
 We'll start by looking at numeric types and strings, and basic operations on those types.
 We'll also

 Python also has several built-in functions.
 We'll introduce a few of these that are especially relevant for numbers and strings, as well as the ```type()``` function that will help us understand types in Python.

-Examples will assume we're working in an interactive console session.
+We'll end with a brief look at one of the deeper aspects of Python related to objects and types.

 ## A quick intro to ```type()```